zoeyj3/2216_documentation/docs/create-diagrams.md

 Use one of the following to add a shape to the drawing canvas:

-- Click on a shape in the General shape library to add it the drawing canvas.
+- Click on a shape in the General shape library to add it to the drawing canvas.
 (GIF/photo here)
 - Double-click on an empty area on the drawing canvas and select a shape.
 (GIF/photo here)